 “My Dad’s Wife Won’t Quit Discussing His Alzheimer’s with Me”

 My dad has Alzheimer’s.
 He was diagnosed just over a year ago.
-He has his good and bad days.
+He has his good days and bad days.
 He is still working part-time as an engineer, but he did have his driver’s license taken away.
 Sometimes he acts totally fine and normal, but then sometimes some really simple task will confuse him or it will be very complicated for him (mostly spacial/visual tasks).

 My dad’s wife, “Megan,” has been great.
 It must be an extraordinarily stressful situation, and I am so, so grateful for her.
-My issue is that whenever I am visiting with them and my dad is out of earshot, she will start making comments about his “bad” moments, and it’s really starting to have a negative affect on my visits with them.
+My issue is that whenever I am visiting with them and my dad is out of earshot, she will start making comments about his “bad” moments, and it’s really starting to have a negative effect on my visits with them.
 For instance, they were staying with me for the weekend, and we all went for a hike.
 As soon as my dad was trailing behind with my boyfriend and talking about sports or whatever, Megan immediately started telling me how she thought he had forgotten about the visit altogether on the day they came.

 It’s always right when we are having fun — talking and joking and everything seems okay and almost like it used to be — that she breaks the spell.
 He will leave the room for whatever reason, and she will then make a point of reminding me how everything is NOT okay.
-They were here for less than 48 hours this last trip, and she made at least 5-6 comments during that time: about how long it takes to do things, what he’s forgotten recently, how he had trouble hooking up the DVD player, etc.
+They were here for less than 48 hours this last trip, and she made at least 5-6 comments during that time: about how long it takes to do things, what he’s forgotten recently, how he had trouble hooking up the Sonos speakers, etc.

-I obviously want to be kept up-to-date on my dad’s condition, and I am always open and available to talk with her about things on the phone/FB/whatever (they live four hours away).
-I realize that she lives with it every day, and if she wants to talk, I am here and will set aside time for it.
-I just want to be able to spend time with her and my dad and not be reminded of his condition at every opportunity.
+I assume this is probably some kind of coping mechanism for her, but I’d really like it to stop.
+Our time together is limited and I want to enjoy it.
+Obviously, I want to be kept up-to-date on my dad’s condition, and I am always open and available to talk with Megan about things on the phone/text/whatever (they live four hours away), but during visits, I just want to be able to spend time with her and my dad and not be reminded of his condition at every opportunity.

 I don’t know what to do.
 Just accept that she needs someone to vent to?
 Say something?
 I dunno. — Daughter of Dad with Alzheimer’s